AaltoSciComp/scicomp-docs/triton/tut/serial.rst

 To create a batch job, you need to create a job script and subsequently submit it to Slurm.
 A job script is simply a **shell script**, e.g. Bash, where you put your **resource requests** and **job steps**.
-You will see what these two components are shortly.
+You will see what these two components are in this tutorial.
 You have already seen how to do these interactively; and in this tutorial you will learn how to bundle them in your job scripts.